studentinsights/studentinsights/docs/technical/NEW-DISTRICT-SFTP-SETUP.md

-# New District SFTP Setup
+# New District SFTP Setup with Password

-A new district wants to use Student Insights!
-This is a good thing.

-One of the steps to get there is setting up an SFTP server where their data will sync with their Insights instance every night.
+To set up an Insights instance, we need an SFTP server where data will sync nightly.

 A private key connection is preferable, but some hosted Aspen/X2 instances are preconfigured to work with a username/password.
 We can work with that.